The Arts Institute (GIA)

 Are you looking to ignite your creativity?

-At the Arts Institute (also known as GIA!) you are given the platform to amplify your artistic voice and join a community of young artists from all over Vermont for an exciting two weeks of collaboration, creation, and inspiration.
+At the Arts Institute you are given the platform to amplify your artistic voice and join a community of young artists from all over Vermont for an exciting two weeks of collaboration, creation, and inspiration.
 The experience helps develop skills in whatever artistic disciplines you choose alongside fellow creators who share a passion for art and creative thinking!
 With immersions into theater, music, writing, visual arts, film, dance, and more, the community at the Arts Institute fosters a diverse, meaningful, and life-changing shared experience.

-The biggest and best known of the Governor’s Institutes, the Arts Institute has helped shape the trajectories and artistic visions of thousands of students, including world-famous musicians, actors, and artists.
+The biggest and best known of the Governor’s Institutes, the Arts Institute (sometimes known as GIA!) has helped shape the trajectories and artistic visions of thousands of students, including world-famous musicians, actors, and artists.
 Together, we will build a vibrant artistic community, bringing together outstanding professional teaching artists and curious, motivated students to explore the processes of creativity.
 We can’t promise you’ll end up famous – but we promise you’ll have an amazing two weeks of fun, learning, and inspiration and leave with a whole new perspective and commitment to your art.

 For information regarding this Institute’s sliding-scale tuition support, please click here.